FabmanHQ/fabman-api/sections/webhooks.md

 For each event, Fabman will POST to the webhook URL with a JSON body that contains details about the event.
 Fabman will only consider HTTP status codes in the 2xx range to be a successful response.
 We will not follow a 3xx redirect.

-In case of an unsuccessful response, Fabman will attempt to call the webhook URL multiple times before deactivating the webhook.
-The duration between attempts will grow exponentially longer to give your service time to recover.

 A webhook can be subscribed to updates from the following categories:

 * [Member](#member)